Frequently Asked Questions

 Get here your Premium Skip the Line Ticket to visit the Crypt.

 Please note that the cancellation policy depends on the ticket selected.
 When you buy the Premium Skip The Line Ticket Brunelleschi Dome & Cathedral rescheduling or cancellation is not possible.
-However when you opt for the Cathedral & Baptistery Guided Tour + Audio Guide the cancellation is for free until 24 hours before you visit.
+However, when you opt for the Cathedral & Baptistery Guided Tour + Audio Guide or the Cathedral: Guided Tour the cancellation is for free until 24 hours before you visit.

 In any case, we recommend arriving at the entrance at least 15 minutes before your scheduled slot.